thedigitalkern/jamdocs/docs/theme-configuration.md

 * **Signature proof of delivery data availability:** Signature proof of delivery is available for up to 18 months for FedEx Express This includes the signature image and associated shipment information.
 * **Multiple signature proof of delivery requests:** You can request up to 30 signature proof of delivery letters at once.
 Please note the fax option is not available for multiple Signature proof of delivery requests.
-* **Detailed Signature proof of delivery**
-* You can obtain a signature proof of delivery letter with detailed information by providing the **9-digit FedEx account number**.
+* **Detailed Signature proof of delivery -** You can obtain a signature proof of delivery letter with detailed information by providing the **9-digit FedEx account number**.
 If the account number matches the shipper or payer of the shipment, you will be able to view detailed signature proof of delivery information, which includes complete contact name, company name, street address, city, state/province, ZIP, and country information for both the shipper and recipient (if available).
 * **No signature found** - Even if no signature is available, you can still view/print, email and fax the available proof of delivery information.
 You can also check again later for the signature. **If no signature is available after seven business days, please** [**Contact FedEx™**](fedex.com/gb/contact/ "Contact FedEx™").
 Please note that the signature may be unavailable if it was released (the sender or recipient signed a signature release agreement).

+Always attach **Bill of Sale** or **Invoice** issued the customer that includes **Airway Bill Number or AW Number, FedEx Tracking Code / Out of Delivery Area or ODA Shipment / Type of Shipment** / **Goods Insured** - Personal or Commercial; in our case, this will be **commercial** - to the logistics partner and the payment gateway fraud analyst team.

 The funds will be made available to you once we have confirmed that your transaction is eligible for PayPal™ Seller Protection.